tilfinltd/aws-extend-switch-roles/README.md

 ## Settings

-- Can hide original role history (Show only roles in the configuration)
+- **Hide original role history** hides original role history (Show only roles in the configuration).
-- Can hide the account_id for each profile
+- **Hide account id** hides the account_id for each profile.
-- Can filter to only show profiles with roles that match your role in your master account
+- **Show only matching roles** filters to only show profiles with roles that match your role in your master account.
-- Can automatically assume last assumed role on next sign-in if did not back to the base account and signed out (Experimental)
+- **Automatically assume last assumed role (Experimental)** automatically assumes last assumed role on the next sign-in if did not back to the base account and signed out.

 ## Donation